-Octron3 is smaller and has two additional switches than the original Octron.
-These switches bring the internal settings to the front panel.
+The original Octron was discontinued in 2015 and replaced with Octron3, a smaller, more compact version of the same pedal.
+Octron3 is not only more compact, it has two switches not found on the original Octron.
+These switches offer front-panel control of tone for both Upper and Lower octaves.
 Aside from that, Octron3 uses the same circuitry as Octron.
 The switch selections have been fine-tuned to bring out a choice of Octron’s best sounds, previously not possible without opening the unit.

 Octron3 is an analog pedal - not to be confused with a digital octave pedal.
-You won't get that cheesy harmonizer sound with digital latency.
+You won't get what some consider a cheesy harmonizer sound with annoying digital latency.
 Instead, it's an organic analog effect that responds to your playing style/technique.
 And it takes on a new life when you put it though other effects and crank it up.
 Octave up, down, clean with a little of each mixed...you can dial in just a hint of octave or you can make Octron3 your octave monster!